bkrsingh1008/Adventure_Works_Sales_Analytics_Excel/README.md

 Cleaned and transformed raw data into an analysis-ready format.
 Combined data from multiple sources.

 📊 Power Pivot

 Built relationships between multiple datasets.
 Used DAX measures for advanced calculations.

 🔢 Excel Functions

 SUMIFS, XLOOKUP, AVERAGE, and custom calculations for advanced analysis.

 🎨 Visualizations

 Designed dynamic dashboards using PivotCharts, PivotTables, and Slicers.
-Created an intuitive layout for users to filter by year, region, product, and more.
+Created a layout for users to filter by year, region, and month.

 🌟 Key Insights:
 ------------------------------